 Provide materials 2 weeks before the beginning of the semester, to ensure that they are available by the first day of class.
 Two forms are available online to download for your convenience.

-LibGuides are sets of web pages that provide research assistance, subject guides, and useful resources.
+LibGuides are sets of web pages that provide library related research assistance, subject guides, and useful resources.
 These guides incorporate 2.0 web tools such as streaming video, RSS feeds, and interactive polls.
-The librarians at the Mott Library are happy to create a LibGuide for subjects and for specific classes and assignments.
-Getting input and ideas from faculty members will help the librarians understand an instructor’s expectation for their student’s research assignments.
+The librarians at the Mott Library are happy to create a LibGuide for broad subjects and for specific classes and assignments.
+Getting input and ideas from faculty members will help the librarians understand instructors' expectations for their research assignments.
 If you would like to have a LibGuide created for your classes contact the Mott Library Reference Desk at 762-0411.

 The reading room is a comfortably furnished room with materials from three special collections: the CTL collection, the S&M professional development collection, and college teaching materials from the library's collection.
 The books may be checked out by faculty and staff at the Mott Library circulation desk on the first floor.
 If the door to the reading room is locked, ask at the CTL office or the Mott Library reference desk.

 If you learn of a new publication that should be considered for our collection please let us know.
-Send us a copy of the review source, use the online Materials Suggestion Form, or just email as much information as you can, such as author and title, and we’ll do the rest.
+Send us a copy of the review source, or just email as much information as you can, such as author and title, and we'll do the rest.

 - Mike Ugorowski: Health Sciences, Technology, Business, Reference